A couple of weeks ago I started reading Introduction to the

 SENTENCE IS VALID.

-It’s possible that this could be fixed by creating a new class of preposition, say Q
+It’s possible that this could be fixed by creating a new class of

-that governs these kinds of phrases, then mark any noun that already has a complement phrase as QNP
+then mark any noun that already has a complement phrase as

-except that it cannot combine with another Q
+that it cannot combine with another Q. But this is a great

-Some other concepts, like wh-movement and inversion, are completely out of reach.
-In a sentence like Who did Rhonda dance with?
+Some other concepts, like wh-movement and inversion, are

-which is valid in all but the most prescripivist grammars, the program would never hope to guess that Rhonda
+most prescripivist grammars, the program would never hope to guess that

-switched places and that the pronoun who
+Rhonda and did switched places and that the

 I’ve been testing the limits of my algorithm, trying to see if adding extra rules or additional priority levels could make it more accurate, but this is as far as I’ve gotten.
 I’m sure there is a fairly simple proof that the algorithm doesn’t work, i.e. for some valid sentence, prove that no amount of new rules, priority levels, or word classes would allow it to be recognised.
 I haven’t found this proof yet but I will definitely update the post if I do find it.